P4: Safer Road Users

 - Road safety publicity: identification of high risk factors and high risk road user groups.
 Development implementation, monitoring and evaluation of multi media campaigns;

 - Police enforcement strategies and tactics: to support national and local road safety media campaigns.
-Please note: over 5000 traffic police and 1000 senior police officers have been trained in modern data-led police enforcement by the experts now involved at the IRSC;
+Please note: over 5000 traffic police and 1000 senior police officers have been trained in modern data-led police enforcement by the pool of policing experts now available through the IRSC;

 - Driver training and testing systems: including theory and practical driving tests.
 Quality control of driving schools and registered driving instructors and control systems to prevent corruption in driving tests.
 Please note: the world class NAVAK Driving centre is an IRSC Partner.